SUBTITLE: The Lord’s Supper and its theological, historical and socio-political dimensions

 In Broken bodies and redemptive tables: The Lord’s Supper and its theological, historical and socio-political dimensions, scholars explore various aspects of the Lord’s Supper, especially in view of past and present realities in the South African context.
 This is done in order to discern how, amidst the complex realities of broken bodies, tables – the table of the Lord’s Supper and our table fellowship – can and do function as redemptive spaces.

-1. Injuries to and care for the body: A land claim, the Lord’s Table and brief experiences of hope in Paarl – Pieter van der Walt
+- Injuries to and care for the body: A land claim, the Lord’s Table and brief experiences of hope in Paarl – Pieter van der Walt

-2. The Lord’s Supper as a communal meal of Ubuntu and sharing a common (koinonia) life in Christ – Sipho Mahokoto
+- The Lord’s Supper as a communal meal of Ubuntu and sharing a common (koinonia) life in Christ – Sipho Mahokoto

-3. Celebrating the Lord’s Supper in South Africa, conscious of the paschal patterns in our history – Eugene Fortein
+- Celebrating the Lord’s Supper in South Africa, conscious of the paschal patterns in our history – Eugene Fortein

-4. The Lord’s Supper and human dignity in the South African context – Elizabeth A Havenga
+- The Lord’s Supper and human dignity in the South African context – Elizabeth A Havenga

-5. Lamenting at the Table – Marlene Mahokoto
+- Lamenting at the Table – Marlene Mahokoto

-6. Retrieving the Eucharist as drama – Marthinus J Havenga
+- Retrieving the Eucharist as drama – Marthinus J Havenga

 - Drinking the good wine?
 A theological exploration of “wine talk” in the Lord’s Supper – Nadia Marais

 - Vision, spectacle and the feast of Corpus Christi in dialogue with a Zwinglian understanding of the Eucharist – Lisel Joubert

-9. “Handled by our hands”: Some remarks on the Lord’s Supper as an embodied and traditioned symbolic practice – Robert Vosloo
+- “Handled by our hands”: Some remarks on the Lord’s Supper as an embodied and traditioned symbolic practice – Robert Vosloo

 - Sanctuaries for reimagining a sacrament in South Africa: A praxis theory for celebrating (the Lord’s) Supper from selected Afrikaans poems – Cas Wepener

 - Ordained deacons and the sacraments in the Methodist Church of Southern Africa?
 Revisiting our doctrine and polity – Dion Forster

-AUTHORS: Editors: Prof Robert Vosloo is Professor in Systematic Theology at the Faculty of Theology, Stellenbosch University; Dr Sipho Mahokoto is a lecturer in Systematic Theology and Ethics at the Faculty of Theology, Stellenbosch University; Dr Marthinus J Havenga is a postdoctoral research fellow in Systematic Theology at the Faculty of Theology, Stellenbosch University.
+AUTHOR: Editors: Prof Robert Vosloo is Professor in Systematic Theology at the Faculty of Theology, Stellenbosch University; Dr Sipho Mahokoto is a lecturer in Systematic Theology and Ethics at the Faculty of Theology, Stellenbosch University; Dr Marthinus J Havenga is a postdoctoral research fellow in Systematic Theology at the Faculty of Theology, Stellenbosch University.
 Series editor: Dr Pieter van der Walt is a Minister in Synodical Service in the Western Cape Synod of the Dutch Reformed Church, responsible for theological research.